 AVT abides by equal opportunity principles, providing access to the benefits of training and assessment to all students regardless of gender, sex, pregnancy, race, marital status, sexuality, age, family/carer responsibilities, culture, linguistic background, disability, transgender, political conviction or religious belief.

-All students have equitable access to training resources and facilities, support services and information, trainer and assessors, learning and assessment materials and opportunities.
+All students have equitable access to training resources and facilities, support services and information, Trainer and Assessors, learning and assessment materials and opportunities.

 Each Training Package sets a minimum requirement in language, literacy and numeracy skills of participants, with which the AVT must abide.

-AVT makes appropriate concessions for language, literacy and numeracy issues of clients where these concessions do not compromise the requirements of the relevant Training Package and the integrity, equity and fairness of assessment.
+AVT makes appropriate concessions for language, literacy and numeracy issues of clients where these concessions do not compromise the requirements of the relevant Training Package and the integrity, equity and fairness of the assessment.

 Where there are entry requirements for courses e.g. literacy in English and numeracy, these will be clearly stated in pre-enrolment and enrolment information.